adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 title: OAuth and Catalyst
 ---

-I've been working on and off on a [http://cowbellhq.com](hobby Catalyst application) for a while now and one of the things I was not happy with was the authentication system, which felt like a bit of a hack.
+I've been working on and off on a [hobby Catalyst application](http://cowbellhq.com) for a while now and one of the things I was not happy with was the authentication system, which felt like a bit of a hack.